specmesh/docs/README.md

 - Provisioning of data resources (data-ops) via build-plugin + specifications fixes the Kafka resource mess/grave-yard.
 Resources have clearly identified ownership through the use of the *root.id* attribute.
 (Terraform)
 - Testing support.
 SpecMesh includes full developer SDLC through Gradle (Java) and PyTest (Python).
 Unlike most products, this includes UnitTesting, localised, data resource provisioning (TestContainers) as well as during build-pipeline execution.
 DataOps and testing should be automated!
 - Repeatability -> provides guard-rails, reuse, reliable, simple and consistent approach for all
-- Specifications are published to a searchable Off-The-Shelf (OTS) DataCatalogue and automation plugins are used to incorporate self-service governance and access control.
+- Specifications are published to a searchable Off-The-Shelf (OTS) Data Catalogue and automation plugins are used to incorporate self-service governance and access control.
 - Specification tags are injected into the associated environments Data Catalogue when the spec is promoted through the build pipeline, to aid discoverability.
 - - Not just Kafka and Storage, but eventually Kinesis, G PubSub, EventHubs, S3, from OnPrem to Cloud, multiple envs, clusters etc